Raimundus Li Quanzhen

-Raimundus Li Quanzhen was layman and a devout Christian in the apostolic vicariate of Southeastern Zhili in China nowadays Roman Catholic Diocese of Xianxian.
-He is one of the first Christian martyrs during boxer rebellion.
+Raimundus Li Quanzhen was layman and a devout Christian in the Apostolic Vicariate of Southeastern Zhili in Qing China, now the Roman Catholic Diocese of Xianxian.
+He was one of the first Christian martyrs during the Boxer Rebellion.
 He is one of the Martyr Saints of China.

 Life

 Li was born in 1841 at Chentuncun, Jiaohe, Hebei, China.

 Martyrdom

 On 30 June 1900, Li was beaten to death in Chentuncun, Jiaohe, Hebei, China.

 Canonization

 Li was venerated on 22 February 1955 by Pope Pius XII as a martyr and beatified on 17 April 1955 by Pope Pius XII.
 He was canonized by Pope John Paul II on 1 October 2000 along with Mark Ji Tianxiang.